bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_3/final_deliverables.md

 ### What Could Be Done Differently in the Start of the Project to Finalize the Project

+As we said in the previous sections, we are generally satisfied with the progress and the work done by the team.
+However, as in the all teams and projects, we also have some points we hope to make better at the beginning.
+Here are the most important ones:

+* We believe that in general we constructed the sub-groups well.
+However, due to the limitation on the number of people in the team (11 people), our back-end team was consisting of 3 people.
+However, in general most of the work was done by 2 people.
+This situation caused the back-end to progress slowly, so we felt like we couldn't develop some features that we needed to improve in the middle of the semester.
+However, thanks to the all team member's effort, we handled this issue well, work hard and fulfill our responsibilities.
+As an optimization, we may construct the teams in a different way that allocates more people for the back-end development.
+* Second thing we can do differently was the time we allocate for the new features.
+We generally did most of our work regarding to the implementation/coding in the last week before any demo.
+The reason for this problem is the intense lecture schedule everyone has.
+However, if we had implemented the features by spreading the tasks over the whole time, there would have been fewer bugs and there would be a less headache-inducing development process.

 ***

 ## Progress Based on Teamwork